Need to download your DNA match list? Here’s how to export your DNA matches from AncestryDNA, 23andMe, MyHeritage, Family Tree DNA and Living DNA.

-Sometimes you need to download your DNA match list from your testing company website.
-I recommend this strategy for people who have endogamy on their family trees.
-Some people also export their DNA matches when they are organizing their DNA matches and want to make a master list of their matches from across multiple testing companies.
+NOTE: As of 2024, for security reasons, some of the DNA testing companies now don’t allow you to directly download your DNA match list from your testing company website.
+Most people don’t need to do this, but sometimes you may need a full list of your DNA matches, such as when you have endogamy on your family tree.
+Some people also want to export their DNA match lists when they are organizing their DNA matches and want to make a master list of their matches from across multiple testing companies.

 Download your DNA matches from AncestryDNA

-The following hack for exporting your AncestryDNA matches was shared by Greg Clarke of Ontario, Canada when he was a student in our DNA Skills Workshop.
-We’ve created this video tutorial with his permission
+The following hack for exporting your AncestryDNA matches was shared by Greg Clarke of Ontario, Canada, when he was a student in our DNA Skills Workshop.
+(Greg’s tool is just one available tool you may come across that can help you download your DNA matches.)

 Download your DNA matches from Living DNA

 The Living DNA website doesn’t offer an option for downloading your matches, either.
 Greg to the rescue again!
-Using the same idea as shown in the Ancestry video tutorial above, you can go to Greg’s Living DNA spreadsheet.
+Using the same idea as shown in his tutorial video, you can go to Greg’s Living DNA spreadsheet, linked below.

 What to Do with All Your Matches?